DJDdawg/PHSX815_Project1/README.md

 **Project Idea**

-The goal of this project is to simulate a simplified version of the game of Yahtzee!.
+The goal of this project is to simulate a dice roll to see if someone is using a weighted dice.

-Yahtzee is a game where you roll 5 die and various combinations give you a different amount of points.
-Normally, 5 die are used.
-After 13 rounds, the player with the most points wins.

-This project will only use two die.

 **What the Code will do**

-Two 6-sided die will be thrown simultaensouly, and their outcome will be recorded.
+A 6-sided die will be thrown simultaensouly, and their outcome will be recorded.

 Initially, this will be done with each side of the die being equally likely (1/6 chance).